 The Tet Offensive began in the early morning of January 30, 1968.
 The campaign was launched on the Tet New Year holiday and consisted of surprise attacks against over 100 military and civilian control centers in South Vietnam, against South Vietnam and U.S. armies.
 84,000 North Vietnamese attacked 36 provincial capitals.
 They were told to “crack the sky and shake the earth.”
 The next day, January 31, would be the bloodiest day of the entire Vietnam War with 246 American casualties.

 Olson was in Saigon the first day of Tet.
 As a photographer, he knew the more intense the fighting the better the images.

 A month later, the Battle of Hue would transpire and become one of the longest and bloodiest battles of the entire Vietnam War.
 The city of Hue was not well fortified or protected from an enemy attack.
 “From the onset, it became evident that the fighting in Hue was the most severe it had ever been,” Olson recalls.
 “So I went to Hue.”

 Olson would spend three days with the 1st Battalion, 5th (1/5) Marines.
-Some of his photographs are part of a new exhibit at the Newseum, “The Marines and Tet: The Battle That Changed the Vietnam War.”
-The exhibit opened on January 26, 2018 and will remain on display until July 8, 2018.
+Some of his photographs were part of an exhibit at the Newseum called, “The Marines and Tet: The Battle That Changed the Vietnam War.”
+The exhibit opened on January 26, 2018 and closed on July 8, 2018.

-The Newseum exhibit features 20 large-format photographs and 10 tactile versions of those photographs with touch-activated sensors that provide audio interviews, according to the Newseum website.
-It includes Nikon cameras that Olson used in Vietnam and other personal items.
+The exhibit featured 20 large-format photographs and 10 tactile versions of those photographs with touch-activated sensors that provide audio interviews, according to the Newseum website.
+It included Nikon cameras that Olson used in Vietnam and other personal items.
 Ten Marines were also interviewed for the exhibit.

 Olson didn’t have a specific goal for what he wanted to capture for Americans back home.
 He just knew that he wanted to capture the moment.